 The Steacie Building for Chemistry is named in honour of E.W.R.
 Steacie, a distinguished chemist who served as chair of Carleton’s board of governors and president of the National Research Council.
 The Department of Chemistry is housed here, as well as Carleton’s state-of-the-art Chemistry Superlab — a $5-million, 6,500-square-foot facility where up to 120 students can work at a time in a safe and collaborative way.

 Health Science Building

-The new Health Science Building will house the Departments of Health Science and Neuroscience.
+The new Health Science Building houses the departments of Health Science and Neuroscience.
 The design and layout of the labs, offices and workspace are such to help encourage and facilitate collaborative interaction between faculty and students.
 Click here to read more.